 Updating Your Address Without Standard Proof (Using Head of Family)

-What if you don’t have standard address proof documents in your own name?
-The UIDAI offers a way to update your address using a ‘Head of Family’ (HoF).
+What if you do not have standard address proof documents in your own name?
+The UIDAI offers an option to update your address using a ‘Head of Family’ (HoF).
 This is particularly helpful for children, spouses, or parents who live with a family member who does have valid address proof.

-- HoF’s Consent: The Head of Family (who must be an adult with a valid Aadhaar) needs to give consent.
+- HoF’s Consent: The Head of Family (who must be an adult with a valid Aadhaar) must provide consent.

 - Relationship Proof: You will need a document proving your relationship with the HoF, such as a ration card, passport, or birth certificate.

-- Visit Centre: Both you and the HoF might need to visit an Aadhaar Enrolment Centre together.
-The HoF will need to provide their Aadhaar and consent.
+- Visit Centre: Both you and the HoF may need to visit an Aadhaar Enrolment Centre together.
+The HoF must provide their Aadhaar and consent.

 - Submit Documents: Submit the HoF’s address proof and your relationship proof.
 The HoF’s biometric authentication will also be required.